 Since I promised to be brief, I’ll add only these few further words.

 For the next several months I undertook a catechism with a local Franciscan priest.
-During this time I tried to believe the Bible, but found, much to my later hurt, that I could not.
-I could not believe in Adam and Eve, the fall, the sinfulness of man, the eternity of the human soul, the person-hood of God, heaven, hell, or the redemption that Christ purportedly accomplished.
+During this time I tried to believe the Bible, but found, much to my later dismay, that I could not.
+I could not believe in Adam and Eve, the fall, the sinfulness of man, the eternity of the human soul, the personhood of God, heaven, hell, or the redemption that Christ purportedly accomplished.

-In short, my world-view remained basically Eastern.
+In short, my worldview remained basically Eastern.
 Soon I abandoned my catechism.
-I remained a pantheist, but found that it was in head only.
+I remained a pantheist, but found that it was in my head only.
 Somehow my heart was no longer convinced; it simply could not figure out what to do with this Christ, who had seemingly touched it and changed it forever.

 The next few years were indeed a dark odyssey, one which you can imagine well enough.
 At their close I was a deeply troubled young man, one who had severely damaged his entire personality through deep involvement in Eastern practices.

 I suspect that you also have guessed the end of the matter.
 Through an extraordinary set of circumstances, I began once again coming across both Christian people and Christian literature.
-Broken as I was, I decided once again to give the Bible an honest try.
+Broken as I was, I decided again to give the Bible an honest try.
 This time, however, things were different.
-Over a period of several weeks, particularly through some of the books I read, there came both to heart and head a complete, inner conviction that the Bible really was God’s Word, the revelation of His saving purpose for a sinful race, and that Christ really was the Son of God and the Savior of the world.
+Over a period of several weeks, particularly through some of the books I read, there came both to my heart and head a complete, inner conviction that the Bible really was God’s Word, the revelation of His saving purpose for a sinful race, and that Christ really was the Son of God and the Savior of the world.
 In September of l974, in fear and trembling, but with real hope and real assurance, I fumblingly prayed a simple prayer of commitment to Christ and was baptized soon after.